Program Costs, Financial Aid, & Scholarships

 There are no specific fees associated with the Didactic Program in B.S.
 Dietetics.
-The Office of the Registrar page lists the average tuition and fee expenses for full-time resident and non-resident undergraduates.
+The Office of Student Financial Aid page lists the average tuition and fee expenses for full-time resident and non-resident undergraduates.

 Students seeking a degree are eligible to obtain federal financial aid.
 For further information about receiving financial aid at the University of Wisconsin-Madison, visit the University’s Financial Aid website.